mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The Imperial Navy is a vast interstellar military force with bases spread throughout Imperial space.
-Most sectors have a Naval Depot, a dedicated star system where the navy’s starships are built and serviced.
+Most sectors have a Naval Depot, a dedicated star system where the navy's starships are built and serviced.
 Generally speaking, the Imperial Navy reserves its larger ships – carriers, battleships, dreadnoughts and so forth – for the defence of a sector against